Samajwadi Party expels 3 UP MLAs who cross-voted in 2024 Rajya Sabha polls

 The Samajwadi Party on Monday expelled three of its MLAs from Uttar Pradesh who had cross-voted in support of the Bharatiya Janata Party during Rajya Sabha elections last year.

 Gosaiganj MLA Abhay Singh, Gauriganj MLA Rakesh Pratap Singh, and Unchahar MLA and former chief whip Manoj Kumar Pandey were the legislators who were removed.

 They were among seven party members who had cross-voted in Uttar Pradesh’s Rajya Sabha elections in February 2024.

+With this the party has 104 MLAs in the 403-member Legislative Assembly.

 The cross-voting had led to the defeat of one of the three candidates put forward by the Samajwadi Party in that election.